National Register of Citizens: Implementation

-"A Bharatiya Janata Party government will pick up infiltrators one by one and throw them into the Bay of Bengal."

-— -- Amit Shah, then President of the BJP, April 2019.

-On 24 December 2019, the Union Cabinet approved ₹3941 crore for updating the NPR, marking one of the first steps in implementing the NRC.
+On 24 December 2019, the Central Cabinet approved ₹3941 crore for updating the NPR, marking one of the first steps in implementing the NRC.
 The NPR is scheduled to take place in April 2020 throughout India (except Assam).

 Prime Minister Narendra Modi on 22 December 2019 stated that "there has been no discussion on NRC anywhere... we only had to implement it in Assam to follow Supreme Court directives."
-The CPI(M) leader Prakash Karat alleged it to be"disinformation" by the government.
+The CPI(M) leader Prakash Karat alleged it to be "disinformation" by the government.
 Karat clarified that the NPR was the first step of the NRC process.

 On 31 July 2019, the Registrar General of Citizen Registration had issued the notification to prepare and update the NPR.
 The timeline for this was announced to be between 1 April 2020 and 30 September 2020.
 As per the NPR exercise, an enumeration will be carried out throughout the country (except Assam) by visiting every house for "collection of information relating to all persons who are usually residing within the jurisdiction of the Local Registrar".
 According to the procedure announced through the "Citizenship (Registration of Citizens and Issue of National Identity Cards) Rules 2003", the list of NPR will undergo due verification and it will form the basis of the local register of Indian citizens.

 Detention Centres

 According to the Section 3(2)(c) of The Foreigners Act, 1946, the central government can deport people of foreign countries who are staying illegally in India.

 In anticipation of the possible requirement to house a large number of illegal foreigners, who may be declared as such by the final NRC of India and the Foreigners' Tribunals, the government is in the process of building several detention camps throughout India.
 One of the first detention centres had come up in Assam during the tenure of the Congress government in 2008.
 In 2014, the centre had told all the states to set up at least one detention centre for illegal immigrants so as not to mix them up with jail inmates.

 Slogans and graffiti protesting against CAA, NRC and detention camps in New Delhi on 8 January 2020.
 Visible are "Detention Camp = Jail = Gas Chamber", "Detention camp = Hell" and "Reject NRC" among others.
 Comparisons with Nazi Germany are visible.

 In 2018, activists filed a petition in the Supreme Court of India and brought to its notice the condition of the families separated from each other and locked separately in the six existing detention centres of Assam.
-On 9 January 2019, the Union government released a '2019 Model Detention Manual', which stated that every city or district, having a major immigration check post, must have a detention centre.
+On 9 January 2019, the Central government released a '2019 Model Detention Manual', which stated that every city or district, having a major immigration check post, must have a detention centre.
 The guidelines suggest detention centres with 10 feet high boundary walls covered with barbed wires.
 It also clarified the difference between a prison and a detention centre.